 Throughout the war, the US Army and Navy, along with the War Shipping Administration and the British Ministry of War Transport, would find the issue of troop transports controversial.
 The Navy had earmarked the three largest and fastest passenger ships - SS America, Manhattan, and Washington - for conversion into auxiliary aircraft carriers.
 Additionally, the Navy wanted to take over most of the large and fast C-3 freighters, which were ideal for conversion into attack transports, and convert them into flattops.
-The Army and the WSA strongly opposed this and eventually the decision was made to convert some of the T-3 tankers into the successful Sangamon-class of escort carriers, and industrialist turned shipbuilder, Henry J. Kaiser, lobbied Franklin Roosevelt to build the fifty-
+The Army and the WSA strongly opposed this and eventually the decision was made to convert some of the T-3 tankers into the successful Sangamon-elass of escort carriers, and industrialisttumed shipbuilder, Henry J. Kaiser, lobbied Franklin Roosevelt to build the fiftybohn Maxtone-Graham, The Only Way To Cross (New York, 1997ed.), 350.
+There were plans to begin construction of a new class of trans-Pacific passenger liners, known as the P4-4 class.
+However their design was never fonnalized and their construction never authorized.

-&lt;sup>14 United States Maritime Commission, Economic Survey of The American Merchant Marine (Washington, 1937), 26-52 and Frederic C. Lane, Ships for Victory: A History of Shipbuilding Under the US Maritime Commission in World War II, Historical Reports of War Administration United States Maritime Commission, No. 1 (Baltimore, 1951), 32-39.
+14 United States Maritime Commission, Economic Survey of The American Merchant Marine (Washington, 1937), 26-52 and Frederic C. Lane, Ships for Victory: A History of Shipbuilding Under the US Maritime Commission in World War II.
+Historical Reports of War Administration United States Maritime Commission, No.1 (Baltimore, 1951),32-39.